But few things are eternal.

 How to avoid this:

-PricewaterhouseCoopers took the rebranding plunge in 2002 when they decided to sell off the consulting branch of their business.
+PricewaterhouseCoopers took the rebranding plunge in 2002 when they decided to sell off their business’s consulting branch.
 Bizarrely, they chose to name their new consulting offshoot after a day of the week: Monday.
 The strangely vague and unrelated new name was met with immediate ridicule and was abandoned within a year.
 There are two valuable lessons to be learned from this rebranding flop.

 The first lesson is purely common sense— a name that has nothing to do with your business tells your audience nothing about your business; and, consequently, nothing about why they should care.

-“Monday” is not specifically related to PwC’s financial consulting business, nor is it unique enough to make a useful search engine term.
+“Monday” is not explicitly related to PwC’s financial consulting business, nor is it unique enough to make a helpful search engine term.
 Potential clients would be forced to comb through pages and pages of “Monday” results before they finally stumbled upon the Monday they were looking for.
 They would most likely give up long before then.

 How to avoid this:

-Uniqueness and Specificity are key.
+Uniqueness and Specificity are essential.
 Select a name that will allow your audience to find you in the online crowd.

-And, for goodness’ sakes, if changing your name is part of your rebranding plans, choose a name that reflects who your company is and what you do.
+And, if changing your name is part of your rebranding plans, choose a name that reflects who your company is and what you do.

 According to Mike Wege, Hershey’s Chief Growth and Marketing Officer, “We have an amazing portfolio of iconic brands in confectionery and snacking.
 Our updated company brand and refreshed visual identity is an expression of our progression to a modern, innovative company.”

 Hershey’s original logo featured a 3-dimensional design depicting their name and a dainty, silver-wrapped Hershey’s Kiss at the far right side.
-Their new logo, while utilizing a flat, modern style and font, remains reminiscent of the previous, well-known logo.
+While utilizing a flat, modern style and font, their new logo remains reminiscent of the previous, well-known logo.
 However, the reworked Kiss strongly resembles a brown, stylized steaming pile of poo.
 This did not go unnoticed.

 The new Hershey Kiss emblem has been widely mocked on the web.
 Rich Duprey of The Motley Fool noted, “Having your chocolates associated with a pile of poo isn’t typically seen as a key to successful brand marketing.”
-It should come as no surprise that the Kiss emblem has been disconnected from the main logo and banished from Hershey’s website.
+It should be no surprise that the Kiss emblem has been disconnected from the primary logo and banished from Hershey’s website.

 How to avoid this: